 The law says that if a child has a disability and needs special education, the school is required to provide the child with a free appropriate public education (FAPE) which is a special education program designed to meet that child’s unique needs.

 - The IEP must meet all the child’s needs that result from the disability.

 - The IEP must include all related services and all supplementary aids and services that the child needs.

 The IDEA does not say that schools are required to provide a free appropriate public education (FAPE) to all children with disabilities except children who have more severe disabilities – children who have low IQs, cognitive impairments, multiple disabilities, etc.

 What the Law Says – and Where

 I can tell you what the law says but this probably won’t do you much good unless you know where to find answers to your questions about the law and what it requires.

-If you are advocating for a family who is dealing with these problems, and an IEP team who is providing the family with incorrect information, you need to know how to find answers to questions about what the law requires.
+If you are advocating for a family who is dealing with these problems, and the IEP team is providing the family with incorrect information, you need to know how to find answers to questions about what the law requires.